-For almost 50 years, ACE has delivered curriculum over its network to classrooms and workplace learning spaces.
+For more than 50 years, ACE has delivered curriculum over its network to classrooms and workplace learning spaces.
 Originally, it broadcast distance-learning classes originating from Bay Area schools and universities to student’s worksite locations.
 Classes were delivered using closed circuit television over radio spectrum assigned to ACE by the Federal Communications Commission (FCC) as part of the Educational Broadband Services (EBS.)
 The FCC has licensed broadband spectrum to ACE since 1968.

 The result: ACE Learning Centers have the teachers, tools and curriculum that help ensure that adults and college-bound students receive the knowledge and expertise necessary to express themselves, interpret the world around them, deepen their understanding of academic content or learn English to get their job done.

 Martha Sessums, President

 Ronald Loiacono, Director